muzammilmunir/muzammilmunir/README.md

 ## 👨‍💻 About Me

 Hi!
-I'm **Muhammad Amas**, a passionate **Software Engineer** with 2+ years of experience in developing scalable cloud-integrated web applications and secure backend systems.
-My technical expertise spans modern JavaScript frameworks, cloud platforms, and performance-optimized UI development.
+I'm **Muhammad Muzammil**, a passionate **MERN Stack Developer** with 2+ years of experience in developing scalable web applications and secure backend systems.
+My technical expertise spans modern JavaScript frameworks and performance-optimized UI development.

-💡 Currently, I'm working at **Cloudnosys** — a B2B cloud security SaaS platform — where I help build secure and visual cloud environments using advanced technologies like **React** and **Node**.
+💡 Currently, I'm working at **Tech021** — where I help build secure and visual cloud environments using advanced technologies like **React** and **Node**.

-📍 Based in Karachi, Pakistan — but working with global teams across Frontend, Backend, DevSecOps, MLOps, and security engineering.
+📍 Based in Karachi, Pakistan — but working with global teams across Frontend, Backend, Wordpress, Shopify

 ---

 ## 🧠 What I Do

 - 🎨 **Modern UI Engineering**
-  Built high-performance frontends using **React**, **Next.js**, **Tailwind CSS**, and **Ant Design**.
+  Built high-performance frontends using **React**, **Next.js**, and **Tailwind CSS**.

 - ⚙️ **Backend & API Engineering**
-  Design and build robust APIs with Node.js, Express, and GraphQL for secure and scalable services.
+  Design and build robust APIs with Node.js, Express, WP-JSON API, and Admin API for secure and scalable services.

-- 🛡 **Security-First Engineering**
-  Visualize attack paths, identify blast radius, and represent misconfigurations across cloud infrastructure.

-- ☁️ **Cloud Native Development**
-  Hands-on with AWS, GCP, Firebase, and serverless architectures.

-- 🧾 **Compliance-Aware Development**
-  Integrated CIS, ISO 27001, NIST, GDPR, and Saudi NCA controls into live dashboards and audits.

 ---

 ## 🛠️ Technologies & Tools